drizzydom/AMRS-Preventative-Maintenance/windows_client/docs/user_manual.md

 - **Maintenance History**: View completed maintenance activities
 - **Reports**: Generate and export reports
 - **Settings**: Configure application preferences

+## Advanced Features

+### Analytics and Reporting

+1. Navigate to the "Analytics" tab
+2. Use filters to view data by date range, site, or machine
+3. Generate visual charts for:
+   - Maintenance trends over time
+   - Maintenance by part or machine
+   - System health metrics
+4. Export reports in CSV or JSON format

+### Scheduled Maintenance Reminders

+1. Navigate to the "Maintenance" tab
+2. Select a part and click "Schedule Maintenance"
+3. Set the maintenance interval and next due date
+4. Customize reminder settings (e.g., 24 hours before due)
+5. Save the schedule to receive notifications

+### Localization and Accessibility

+1. Go to Settings > Display
+2. Select your preferred language from the dropdown
+3. Enable high contrast mode for improved visibility
+4. Use keyboard shortcuts for navigation:
+   - `Alt + 1`: Dashboard
+   - `Alt + 2`: Sites
+   - `Alt + 3`: Machines
+   - `Alt + 4`: Parts
+   - `Alt + 5`: Analytics

 ## Working Offline